scotthibbs/FDLog_Enhanced/README.md

 # FDLog_Enhanced
 FDLog_SCICSG is an upgraded fdlog with lots of extras.
 Ongoing project - your help is needed.

+FDLog_SCICSG              July 18, 2015      V2015-beta-3

+This is stable but is not 100% working.
+At least it doesn't crash anymore.

+The big fix was getting sqlite to accept multiple threads and getting the updates from the original fdlog to work within the Enhanced GUI that we use without throwing an error.

+In beta 4, we will make everything work.
+We will make a "set up" routine that will help the first user set up the event and be the time master.
+Still looking at the new clock function...
+Once done with time, we will move to more challenges.

+Your help is so needed.
+Please contact me for a list...
+Scott
+KD4SIR

 FDLog_SCICSG              July 12, 2015      V2015-beta-2

 I changed the name from SCICSG_FDLog to FDLog_SCICSG.
 Went from a